-This chapter provides examples of Post Producer ad insertion applications.
+This chapter describes a BlackArrow ad insertion application.

-BlackArrow SCTE-35 Ad Insertion Workflow
+■ BlackArrow SCTE-35 Ad Insertion Workflow

 Note: All of the examples in this guide are complete compositions.
 To test them, you can copy and paste the example into a text editor.
 Change the references to the media files you are supplying, and save the file as XML.
 Then, submit it to a suitable Post Producer workflow.